 Worldwide, COPD is the chronic disease that is the #4 leading cause of death in adults over the age of 35.
 It's estimated that 32.8 million people in the world die each year from COPD, which accounts for 5.8% of the total deaths.
 At the increasing rate of how many people are diagnosed with it each year, it's projected to become #3 worldwide, beating out lower respiratory infections.

 Why is it such a prevalent disease and how can we change this?
 Organizations such as the Centers for Disease Control (CDC), The World Health Organization (WHO) and The COPD Foundation are working to raise awareness about the high risk of this disease.
-Education about COPD is important in its prevention and treatment.
-The more people know about the causes and the early warning signs, the more likely less people will die from it.
-COPD is mostly a preventable disease, so it doesn't need to become the #3 cause of death, or even stay at #4.
+Education about COPD is essential in its prevention and treatment.
+The more people know about the causes and the early warning signs; the more likely fewer people will die from it.
+COPD is a mostly preventable disease, so it doesn't need to become the #3 cause of death, or even stay at #4.

 The use of oxygen concentrators and oxygen therapy in general, helps a great deal to improve the health and quality of life for people with advanced COPD, but it can also help the body recover from damage that has already taken place.
 Respiratory therapy can also help a great deal in lengthening the lives of people who already have COPD.

 As for people who do not have COPD, there are ways you can see if your risk of developing COPD is high.
 If you have more than one close relative who has or who had any form of COPD, you will want to be checked out to see if you have any of the warning signs of the disease.